 The FHA publishes its loan requirements each year, providing information on required documentation as well as credit score and debt-to-income (DTI) ratio needed to qualify.
 The FHA also sets maximum loan limits, which are based on where the property is located.
 In 2022, these limits for single family homes range from $420,680 to $970,800.

 The credit score you need to qualify for an FHA loan varies depending on your down payment.
 With a minimum down payment of 3.5% of the purchase price you need a credit score above 580.
 If you bump up your down payment to at least 10%, the minimum credit score drops to 500.

 Just keep in mind that each lender has its own additional guidelines, which are usually more stringent than the minimum requirements.
 So make sure to contact your bank or credit union to learn more about its requirements beforehand.

-Typically, FHA loans offer rates that are more favorable than conventional mortgage and refinance rates — especially for borrowers with lower credit scores.
+Typically, FHA loans offer rates that are more favorable than conventional mortgage rates and refinance rates — especially for borrowers with lower credit scores.
 But you need to look beyond the interest rate when comparing offers, and also consider the fees associated with the loans.

 An FHA loan has an upfront mortgage insurance premium of 1.75%, in addition to monthly mortgage insurance costs.
 With a conventional loan, you can waive the mortgage insurance requirement with a down payment of at least 20%.
-So depending on your situation conventional loans can have more reasonable fees than FHA loans.